ircv3/ircv3-specifications/extensions/capability-negotiation.md

 Previous versions of this spec did not mention how servers handle clients attempting to downgrade their CAP LS version.
 It has been clarified that clients MAY NOT downgrade this.

-Clarify that multiline LS and LIST replies must only be used for CAP 302
+Clarify that multiline LS and LIST replies must only be used for CAP 302.

+Previous versions of this spec didn't explicitly state that `CAP NEW` can update existing capabilities.
+This has been clarified and an example has been added.